Terri Britt

-Terri Lea Britt (née Utley; born 1961) is an American beauty queen, actress, television personality, author and motivational speaker from Arkansas who was crowned Miss USA in 1982.
+Terri Britt (born November 19, 1961) is an American former beauty pageant winner and author.

+Britt is a former news anchor for MovieTime, now E!, and was crowned Miss USA 1982.

 Early life

+Britt was born in Little Rock, Arkansas, on November 19, 1961.
 As a young woman, Britt was involved in the American Legion Auxiliary Girls State program.
 She was also vice-president of the Cabot High School class of 1980.

 Miss USA

 Britt won her first major pageant title, Miss Arkansas USA, in early 1982.
 She went on to win the title Miss USA in the nationally televised pageant held in Biloxi, Mississippi in May 1982.
 She was twenty years old at the time.

 Britt went on to represent the United States in the Miss Universe pageant in Lima, Peru in July of the same year.
+Her national costume was a Native American.
 In that pageant, she finished as fourth runner-up to Karen Dianne Baldwin of Canada.

-Britt's most recognizable feature was her Bob cut.

-Notable firsts

 Britt is the first Miss USA titleholder from Arkansas.
 After she won the title, no women from Arkansas placed in the pageant until Jessica Furrer's semi-finalist placement in 2005.
 Both women are members of Alpha Sigma Tau.

-Britt was also the first Miss Arkansas USA to hail from Cabot, and the only winner until Whitney Moore of the same town won the title in 2000.

-Later life
+Career

-Soon after passing on her title, Britt studied journalism, becoming a writer and field producer for a West Coast news station.
+After passing on her title, Britt studied journalism, becoming a writer and field producer for the NBC affiliate KCRA-TV in Sacramento.
 She then became a spokeswoman for Mazda.
-Britt then worked as a news anchor on Movietime television (now known as E!), which gave her the opportunity to cover such events as the Academy Awards and the Cannes Film Festival.
+Britt then worked as a news anchor on Movietime television (now known as E!).

-In 1990, Britt briefly appeared in a promo for the science-fiction television show Quantum Leap on NBC where she also plays as a news anchor before Beckett had leaped into her body.

-Britt left the entertainment industry to spend time with her husband and family, which included three daughters.
-Her life was adversely affected by the death of her father, which led her to confront the anger issues which she claims affected her role as a wife and mother.
-She became involved in traditional healing, and studied energetic healing, meditation, and spiritual consulting in Santa Monica, California.
-Britt currently works as a spiritual coach and motivational speaker in Cleveland, GA.
-She is the award-winning author of "The Enlightened Mom," voted Best Spiritual Book of 2011 at both New York and San Francisco Book Festivals.
+Author

+Britt went on to write Message Sent: Retrieving the Gift of Love, and The Enlightened Mom: A Mother’s Guide for Bringing Peace, Love & Light to Your Family’s Life, which won the Best Spiritual Book of the Year at both 2011 New York and San Francisco Book Festivals.
+She is also a contributing author to the bestselling book, Women Gone Wild~Intuition.

+Since 2000, she has been a spiritual coach.

+In 2023, she presented a TEDx, Unconditional Self-Love: A New Family Paradigm to carry on her message of helping families get off of the societal hamster wheel to thrive instead of simply survive.

+In 2024, Britt was named by Life & Style Magazine as one of the Top 10 Impact Leaders to Follow in 2024.

+Personal life

+Britt is a wife, mom, stepmom and nana, and resides in the north Georgia mountains where she is the co-owner of JumpinGoat Coffee Roasters with her husband Charlie Britt.